While in the south, the word “sugar” may be an affectionate greeting, in the world of science and food, sugar can be both dangerous and deadly.

 Most people find that as they continue to cut back on sugar, their palette changes.
 They find the taste of sugary foods too sweet.
 In addition cravings subside and walking past a box of donuts in the break room is a breeze.

 Want more information on how to change your relationship with food for the better?
 PartnerMD includes unlimited health coaching in every membership.
 Need a even more support with weight loss?
-Wellbeing is a 12-week, physician-monitored, weight loss and behavior modification program that helps participants to replace old habits with new, healthy behaviors.
+Wellbeing is a physician-monitored, weight loss and behavior modification program that helps participants to replace old habits with new, healthy behaviors.
 Find out when our next class is kicking off.